-Our four mixed animal veterinarians are equipped to handle and services a wide range of needs.
+Our mixed & large animal veterinarians are equipped to handle and service a wide range of needs.
 We are available for emergencies 24/7 for our regular clients.

 Equine practice is as complex as our small animal counterpart.
 Medical services range from wellness examinations, to complicated medical issues that affect young and old alike.

 Our clinic is pleased to offer EIA testing (Coggins) for export and competitions.
-Three of our veterinarians are licenced by CFIA to carry out this testing; Drs.
-Joel, Laurie and Shauna.
+Please note that as this requires additional certification, Dr. Shauna O’Brien is our current veterinarian licensed by the CFIA to carry out this testing.

 Wellness and Vaccines